Modfwango/Modfwango/docs/DEVELOPMENT.md

     }

     public function testIPCMethodCallback($uuid, $data) {
-      // This method will be called when the dispatched method has finished.
+      // This method will be called when the dispatched method has finished Logger::debug("Test::testIPCMethodCallback");
-      Logger::debug("Test::testIPCMethodCallback");
       Logger::debug($uuid);
       Logger::debug(var_export($data, true));